ome/omero_search_engine/docs/user_guide/user_guide.rst

 Introduction
 ------------
-The User Guide will explain queries structure, use filters, and interpret API responses.
+This Guide will explain queries structure, use filters, and interpret API responses.
 The IDR searcher is deployed on https://idr.openmicroscopy.org/searchengine/api/v1/resources/ , as the public user has API access, and the IDR indexed data is available for search.

 Overview of IDR Searcher
 ------------------------

-App Searcher is an API-only backend service.
+IDR Searcher is an API-only backend service.
 All interactions with the system are performed over HTTP using standard REST methods.
 Requests and responses are exchanged in JSON format.

 The API supports the following request methods: